DuxAmericius/p8n9t8Lnj2uYmMDa/README.md

 How to Edit Account Info:

     1. Go to Home page
     2. Press "Account"
-    3. Edit desired information
+    3. Type in Name
+    4. Type in zipcode
+    5. OR Select state and type in city name
+    6. Select school if available
+    7. Choose either a 5 mile or 10 mile radius from school selected
-    4. Click "Save" to save data and close activity
+    8. Click "Save" to save data and close activity
-    5. OR click "Cancel" to not save data and close activity *IMPORTANT* ENTER YOUR ZIPCODE TO SEE ITEMS IN THE SAME ZIPCODE ON THE LOCAL FRAGMENT
+    9. OR click "Cancel" to not save data and close activity *IMPORTANT* SCHOOLS SHOWN IN LOCAL SALES AND ON THE MAP ARE WITHIN THE RADIUS FROM SELECTED SCHOOL

 How to Add Sales:

     1. Go to Home page
     2. Press "Add Sales"
-    3. Enter desired information about item
+    3. Enter required information (Item Name and Item Price)
+    4. Enter optional information (Item Description and Picture from Camera or Gallery)
-    4. Press "Finish" to upload item and close activity
+    5. Press "Finish" to upload item and close activity
-    5. OR press "Add Another" to upload item and restart activity
+    6. OR press "Add Another" to upload item and restart activity
-    6. OR press "Cancel" to not upload item and close activity
+    7. OR press "Cancel" to not upload item and close activity

 How to View Your Sales: